margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * "The Highwaymen" --- **interested in writing and composing a song called 'A Highwaygirl' inspired by this tune, but different narrative**
 * "'Tis a Gift to Be Simple'" --- **interested in writing and composing a rendition of this**
 * [Scottish Traditional Music](https://www.youtube.com/watch?v=XPcnZLeextk&t=234s)
-* "One Voice" by The Wailin' Jennys
+* "One Voice" by The Wailin' Jennys + The Devil's Paintbrush Road by The Wailin' Jennys
+* Music by Ruth Moody
+* Music by The Riverside Group
 * Southern Gospel Norton Hall Band

 ## Song Lyrics ##